norcams/iaas/docs/team/operations/local-repo.rst

 ..
 Note::
-   The implementor accepts the fact that the naming scheme for these directories are misleading!
+   The implementor accepts the fact that the naming scheme for these directories is misleading!
 Please read the description before assuming anything related to the role of the directory!